What Are Tooth Extractions?

-As a board-certified dentist, Dr. Eric Capps and his experienced dental team make every effort to ensure you and your family obtain the highest level of oral care.
+Our experienced dentist and dental team make every effort to ensure you and your family obtain the highest level of oral care.
 Though we do our best to save natural teeth, it is necessary in some cases to remove a tooth in order to best preserve your oral health.
 There are multiple instances that may lead to a recommendation for tooth extraction, such as when a tooth has become impacted, damaged beyond repair, or significantly decayed.
 Additionally, some orthodontic treatments may require a tooth extraction procedure to be performed prior to going forward.
-At Made Ya Smile Rayford, Dr. Eric Capps and his team provide both simple and surgical tooth extractions and use varying sedation methods to make the procedure as comfortable as possible.
+At Made Ya Smile Rayford, our dentist provides both simple and surgical tooth extractions and uses varying sedation methods to make the procedure as comfortable as possible.
 Within our Spring, TX facility, we desire for all of our patients to have a positive patient experience.
 To learn more, we invite you to contact us today to schedule your initial consultation.

 Depending on different oral factors, tooth extractions may be a simple or surgical procedure.
 A fully erupted tooth can be removed from your jaw in a simple extraction with forceps, requiring no extensive treatment.
 Unerupted teeth, teeth that are impacted in the gums or bone (like wisdom teeth) or teeth that are broken at the gumline, require surgical extraction, along with other more difficult to remove teeth.
 Our teeth may need to create incisions in the gum or section a tooth into pieces for proper removal from the jaw in surgical extractions.
 We are committed to your safety and comfort, so you can rest assured that we'll take all precautions to ensure you receive the best, most efficient care possible.

 There are a variety of dental conditions that may require a tooth extraction.
-Board-certified dentist Dr. Eric Capps is expertly trained in tooth extractions and can recommend either a simple or surgical extraction depending on your unique oral health needs.
+Our dentist is expertly trained in tooth extractions and can recommend either a simple or surgical extraction depending on your unique oral health needs.

 Following your procedure, the recovery phase of tooth extraction is vital to proper healing.
 Teeth that were abscessed or infected may require you to take a prescription antibiotic after your procedure.
 Pain medication or over-the-counter pain relievers may be recommended in order to keep discomfort minimal during healing.
 Your face and jaw may swell, and you can relieve this with cold compresses.
 It is necessary for you to avoid smoking, spitting, and drinking through a straw as your extraction sites heal.
 If you do these things, you can develop a dry socket, which is when the clot forming over bone becomes dislodged.
 This condition can cause pain and slow your healing process.